Disc One Nuke: Final Fantasy

 Final Fantasy VI

-Edgar joins the party with the Auto-Crossbow, which lets him attack all enemies at once, doing more damage than a normal attack and ignoring row.
+- Edgar joins the party with the Auto-Crossbow, which lets him attack all enemies at once, doing more damage than a normal attack and ignoring row.
 Once Edgar joins pretty much every random encounter up until Zozo can be ended in a single round.
 His Flash tool does even more than the Auto-Crossbow to most groups around the time the damage of Auto-Crossbow starts evening out, and the Drill and Chainsaw tools tend to deal massive single target damage.

 Final Fantasy VII